jmx-jiang/Developing-Facts/README.md

-This respitory is about a website containing articles about the different types of developers.
-Note that the form on the contact page goes not work.
+This website contains articles about the different types of developers.
+The form on the contact page does not work.
+There might be typos on this website.